cwkx/keym/README.md

 # Keym
 This is a tool for controlling the mouse with the keyboard.
 It supports five speed settings with fast scrolling and smooth updates.
 A selection of keys get unmapped while the application is running.
 This lets you still use other keys not used by the tool, rather than naively grabbing the entire keyboard.
-If you want the application to fully grab all the keyboard, you can press ``Z``, but this may prevent you from interacting with certain menus.
+If you want the application to fully grab all the keyboard, you can press ``Right Control``, but this may prevent you from interacting with certain menus.

 ## Installation
 Install either from the makefile or compile with gcc: